BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-23-kubecon-2018-copenhaguen-day-3.md

 # Integrating Prometheus and InfluxDB - Paul Dix, InfluxData

 I was a lot surprised in this talk as we were like 30 in a room for 300.
-I guess people don't need to keep metrics more than 15days with the Prometheus engine, or maybe people are already using InfluxDB as a garanted long term storage.
+I guess people don't need to keep metrics more than 15days with the Prometheus engine, or maybe people are already using InfluxDB as a guaranteed long term storage.
 Because we are in the second case, we are testing influxDB with Prometheus, so this talk came at the right time.
 I didn't learn much on InfluxDB + Prometheus, nor on federated queries that comes with HA.

-Paul then questionned why not use a single query language for all query engines?
+Paul then questioned why not use a single query language for all query engines?
 That would be more practical and maintainable.
 The question is still open, even if Paul proposes IFQL to rule them all.
 The main idea is for all query engines to coordinate and stop creating a new language on each new engine.